MicrosoftDocs/visualstudio-docs/docs/debugger/navigating-through-code-with-the-debugger.md

 ## Code stepping

-The debugger step commands help you inspect your app state or find out more about its execution flow.
+*Code stepping* refers to executing your application code one statement at a time, with the debugger attached.
+The debugger step commands help you observe the effects of each statement and find out more about its execution flow.

 ### <a name="BKMK_Step_into__over__or_out_of_the_code"></a> Step into code